 and clinical research

-Theralase® has a unique combination of scientific capabilities in medical devises and small light-activated molecules discovery, design and development.
-This puts us in a strong position to develop the targeted innovative, science based, medical technology platforms required to meet patient needs.
+Theralase® has a unique combination of scientific preclinical and clinical capabilities in small light-activated molecules discovery, design and development.
+This puts Theralase® in a strong position to develop the targeted innovative, science based, medical technology platforms required to meet patient and healthcare practitioner needs.

 Research Scientist, PhD